 Long-term Care Quality

-In addition, this facility also received favorable long-term care scores this year.
-In fact, we awarded them one of our more favorable scores in that category, with a score of B+.
-Nursing homes that do well in this category tend to provide residents with better supervision and stay on top of routine healthcare services.
-Once we assessed the amount of care provided by aids and other staff, we then analyzed the facility's vaccination record.
-This nursing home vaccinated 97.65625 percent of its residents against pneumonia.
-Vaccines are vital to keeping residents out of the hospital.
-Lastly, this facility was able to limit hospitalizations.
-In fact, it had only 0.59 hospitalizations per one thousand long-term resident days, which is a remarkably low number.
+This facility fared well in our long-term care category.
+In fact, we awarded it a score of A for that area, which happens to be one of our most impressive grades.
+Nursing homes that excel in this category typically provide patients with more supervision and stay on top of routine healthcare services.
+Once we assessed the volume of care provided by aids and other staff, we then analyzed the facility's vaccination data.
+This facility vaccinated 98.4252 percent of its residents for pneumonia.
+Vaccines are vital to keeping patients healthy.
+Clearly, this nursing home is doing something right in this area as it was able to keep its patients out of the hospital.
+It had only 0 hospitalizations per 1,000 long-term resident days, which is a remarkably low figure.

 Does this page answer your questions about Good Samaritan Society - Lakota?